easymoney322/NAT-PMP-Spoof/README.md

 * Q: Will it work if secure_mode is set to "yes" on my gateway device?

 Yes, that's the whole point of this project.
-* Q: I need both TCP&UDP, do I need to run it twice?

-Yes, TCP+UDP implementation will be added later.
 * Q: How can I be sure that the mapping is really created?

-There is no such feature right now, but you can use UPnP Wizard (may not show mapping lifetime correctly) or you can check NAT-PMP leases on your GateWay (e.g. /tmp/upnp.leases)
+There is no feature for checking right now, but you can use UPnP Wizard (may not show mapping lifetime correctly) or you can check NAT-PMP leases on your GateWay (e.g. /tmp/upnp.leases)
 * Q: How can I remove mapping?

 There is no such feature right now, but you can still do it with UPnP Wizard or upnp.leases file.